Teradata/airflow-demos/airbyte_dbt_airflow_teradata/README.md

 ## 4. Setting Up the dbt Project

-[dbt (data build tool)](https://www.getdbt.com/) allows you to transform your data by writing, documenting, and executing SQL workflows.
-Setting up the dbt project requires specifying connection details for your data platform, in this case, Teradata.
-Here’s a step-by-step guide to help you set this up:

 1. **Navigate to the dbt Project Directory**:

    Move to the directory containing the dbt configuration: